estebanways/blink-led/README.md

 # blink-led

-Turns an LED on for one second, then off for one second, repeatedly
+Turns an LED on for one second, then off for one second, repeatedly.